zekaryas1/notes/docs/Algo/Coding Practice/Binary/191 Number of 1 Bits.md

 ## Solution

-- Iterate through the bits and add the last bit to result [Bit manipulation](Algo/Fundamental%20Algorithms/Bit%20manipulation.md)
+- Iterate through the bits and add the last bit to result, [Check: Looping in Bit World](Algo/Fundamental%20Algorithms/Bit%20manipulation.md#Looping%20in%20Bit%20World)

 ```python
 class Solution: